daos-stack/daos/doc/admin/performance_tuning.md

 No network devices detected in fabric scan; default AttachInfo response may be incorrect
 ```

-This is not a normal condition.
-The admin can execute the command
+In either situation, the admin may execute the command
 ```'daos_agent net-scan'``` with appropriate debug flags to gain more insight
 into the configuration problem.